 My research interests include the history of information technologies, civil rights, public policy, and the relationship between development and use of technology.
 My dissertation, Fulfilling the Promise of the Personal Computer: The Development of Accessible Computer Technologies, 1970-1998, explored the efforts of activist groups, computer companies, and legislators to promote access to computer technologies for people with disabilities.
-My book based on this project, Making Computers Accessible: Disability Rights and Digital Technology, is now available from The Johns Hopkins University Press and the winner of the 2017 Computer History Museum Book Prize.
+My book based on this project, Making Computers Accessible: Disability Rights and Digital Technology, was published in 2015 from The Johns Hopkins University Press and the winner of the 2017 Computer History Museum Book Prize.

 I am currently working on a book on the intellectual history of tablet computers, from the 1970s to the 2010s.